JTL III: Leadership lessons, laughter, and life-changing connections

 |0

-This work, JTL III: Leadership lessons, laughter, and life-changing connections [Image 3 of 3], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, JTL III: Leadership lessons, laughter, and life-changing connections [Image 3 of 3], by Jon Connor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 JTL III: Leadership lessons, laughter, and life-changing connections